Azure/arc_jumpstart_docs/docs/azure_jumpstart_localbox/SQLMI/_index.md

   ![Screenshot showing login into Azure](./sqlmi-azure-login-select-subscription.png)

-- Wait for the script to finish, will take approximately 20 minutes.
-This scripts configures following on the Azure Local.
+- Wait for the script to finish, it will take approximately 20 minutes.
+This script configures following on the Azure Local instance.

   - Increase AKS node size to Standard_D8s_v3
   - Increase AKS node pool count from 1 to 3 nodes